davispcosta/RunForYourLife/README.md

   - THAT DEGROUND HEALTH (-10): Bullies, Pizza.

   ### Love
-    If in your young adult stage, you collect at least 30 hearts you deblock the marriage in your adult stage If you marry, she is going to help you, with money, with fun.
+    If in your young adult stage, you collect at least 30 hearts you unlock the marriage in your adult stage If you marry, she is going to help you, with money, with fun.
 Yeahh..
 But you have to help her too, make her feel loved.
 	With marriage, you gain +5 on scores each 150 meters, but she will lose -10 of love every 150 meters too, so you have to collect her heart with frequency or she will let you.
 		HEARTS: +10 of love